 Ethan Caldwell.
-Mr. Caldwell is a founder of our Company and has served as our Chief Administrative Officer, General Counsel and Secretary since our inception in January 2003 and as a member of the Office of the CEO since October 2016.
+Mr. Caldwell is a founder of our Company and has served as our Chief Administrative Officer and Secretary since our inception in January 2003 and as a member of the Office of the CEO since October 2016.
+Mr. Caldwell previously served as our General Counsel from January 2003 through June 2018.
 Mr. Caldwell was previously Senior Vice President, General Counsel and Corporate Secretary of Go2Net, from November 1996, until its merger with InfoSpace through December 2000.
 Mr. Caldwell received his J.D. from the University of Maryland and his B.A. in Political Science from Occidental College.